 Fillmore, NY 14735

-WARNING!!!
-Most internet maps (Googlemaps, Mapquest, etc.) will not take you all the way to the exact location – you must keep an eye out for local addresses.
+IMPORTANT!
+Most internet maps will not take you to the exact location—you must keep your eyes open for local addresses.

 WHAT IS HUNGARIAN SCOUTING?